grlt-hub/react-slots/README_NEW.md

 // </>
 ```

+**Note:** Components with the same `order` value keep their insertion order and all of them are rendered.

 ### Defer insertion until event fires

 Wait for data to load before inserting component.
 The component won't render until the event fires: